SciComp8/Python_Programming/*Learn_Errors.md

 # Major types of errors in Python programming
-## Syntax Errors, also known as parsing errors
+## Syntax errors, also known as parsing errors
 The syntax errors indicate the syntax or structure of the code is incorrect.
 They are detected by the compiler or the interpreter.
 ### Concatenate 2 different types of objects
   ```python